antononcube/SystemModeling/Projects/Coronavirus-propagation-dynamics/Documents/Time-series-search-engines-over-COVID-19-data.md

 We can see that people in Florida, USA more or less the same driving patterns unrelated to the typical weather seasons and vacation periods.

-## The New York Times data search examples
+## The New York Times data search engine examples

 In Broward county, Florida, USA and and Cook county, Illinois, USA we can see two waves of infections in the difference time series: